dgdimick/ARC-210-DCS-Display/README.md

 - Written in Arduino C++
 - Uses `ILI9488-ESP32S3.h` (custom display driver)
-  *Note: Do not use TFT_eSPI due to ESP32 compatibility issues*
+  *Note: Do not use TFT_eSPI due to ESP32 compatibility issues, and the Code will change if I can source the correct switches for the modes (1 Pole 8 Position Rotary Switch, 45° angle of throw)*

 ## Directories